Austria victim theory: Denial of financial restitution

 As a result, Austrian law that regulated restitution to victims turned out to be a complicated and controversial "patchwork quilt" made of a multitude of acts on separate cases.
 The law of 1947 about social assistance to the victims of repressions had been corrected 30 times during 50 years.
 For some incidental points like the restitution of confiscated property Austrians formed a fair and fully-fledged legal basis as early as 1947.
 The other ones, like the lost rights of rented apartments, (Note: During 1938–1939 no less than 59 thousand apartments occupied by Jews were "aryanised" in Vienna alone.
 The restitution of the lost rights to rent as such was rejected by all the generations of Austrian politicians under the pretext that it should have required eviction of tens of thousands of new tenants, therefore leading to mass disorders.
 Only in 2000 Austria agreed to refund the lost rights to rent with 7000 USD for every lost apartment.) were left without any decision.
 All these laws referred not to public law, but to private civil law.
 Plaintiffs were obliged to prove their rights in Austrian civil courts that had an adverse policy (except a short period in the end of the 1940s).
-Even when the federal government had a fair mind to settle another dispute, (Note: E.g. the campaign of the Austrian Ministry of Culture to return several thousand pieces of art (1966–1972)) the state apparatus had no time to try all the claims.
+Even when the federal government had a fair mind to settle another dispute, (Note: Such as the case in the campaign of the Austrian Ministry of Culture to return several thousand pieces of art (1966–1972)) the state apparatus had no time to try all the claims.
 Probably neither politicians nor ordinary officials realised the real scale of Hitler's repressions.